Cyber-Chic/NFT-Preview-Card-Component/README.md

 ### The challenge

 To create a NFT preview card component and have it look as close to the original design as possible.
-Users must be able to see the hover states for elements that are interactive.
+Users must be able to view the optimal layout for their device's screen size & see the hover states for elements that are interactive.

 ### Screenshot